deepbluesea/HTML5-Packer/README.md

 ##Installation

-Node and grunt should be installed.
+Requires node and grunt to be installed.
 `npm install html5-packer --save-dev`

 ##Usage